microsoft/onefuzz/docs/getting-started.md

 ### Connecting to your instance

-Use the `onefuzz config` command to specify your instance of Onefuzz.
+Use the `onefuzz config` command to specify your instance of OneFuzz.

 ```
 $ onefuzz config --endpoint https://$ONEFUZZ_INSTANCE_NAME.azurewebsites.net